Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Linear Mixed Model

 Thus, Equation~\eqref{eq:marginml} can be rewritten as:

 From Equation~\eqref{eq:marginml2}, we can perceive the LMM as a regular linear model with correlated residual variance $\bm V$.
-From this perspective one can easily deduce that heterogeneity in $\bm V$ has little impact on the estimate of $\bm \beta$, but can have a large impact on the significance test of $\bm \beta$ \cite{bates2015}.
+From this perspective one can easily deduce that heterogeneity in $\bm V$ has little impact on the estimate of $\bm \beta$, because $\hat{\bm{\beta}}$ is still equal to $(\bm X^{T}\bm X)^{-1}\bm X \bm Y$, but can have a large impact on the significance test of $\bm \beta$ \cite{bates2015}.
+We will illustrate this issue in the following section.